Knowing the Risks Can Help

 If you notice that any of the above risk factors apply to you, then you can change your habits to reduce the risk of breast cancer.
 Drinking less alcohol, losing weight, and starting an exercise program will make you healthier and help reduce the risk.

-Consider the use of the oral contraceptive or HRT and discuss with your doctor whether they could increase the risk of breast cancer.
+Consider the use of oral contraceptives or HRT and discuss with your doctor whether they could increase the risk of breast cancer.
 However, many of these factors only increase the risk very slightly, and even if you inherit the BR1CA or BR2CA gene, then there is no guarantee you will get breast cancer.
-Some ladies opt for a double mastectomy if they carry the gene, or have a strong family history, which reduces the risk by 90% to 95%, but it is a very personal choice which must be discussed with your doctor.
+Some ladies opt for a double mastectomy if they carry the gene, or have a strong family history, which reduces the risk by 90% to 95%, but it is a very personal choice that must be discussed with your doctor.